You are using an outdated browser. Please upgrade your browser to improve your experience.

 When is Grandparents' Day in the UK?

 In the United Kingdom, Grandparents’ Day is celebrated on the first Sunday of October.
-In 2024, it’ll be celebrated on 6th October.
+In 2025, it’ll be celebrated on 5th October.

 The origins of Grandparents' Day?

-On 3rd August 1978, President Jimmy Carter signed a proclamation saying that the day is intended “to honour grandparents, to give grandparents an opportunity to show love for their children's children, and to help children become aware of strength, information, and guidance older people can offer.”
+“To honour grandparents.
+To give grandparents an opportunity to show love for their children's children.
+And to help children become aware of strength, information, and guidance older people can offer.”

 Grandparents’ Day was first introduced in the UK in 1990 by Age Concern.
 Since October 2008, it’s been celebrated on the first Sunday of October every year.